-As of December 31, 2022, we registered 1,056 trademarks and logos with the China Trademark Office.
-The trademarks and logos currently used in our current hotels are under protection of the registered trademarks and logos.
-As of December 31, 2022, an additional 175 trademark applications were under review by the PRC authorities.
-As of the same date, we also registered 57 trademarks and filed 1 trademark applications outside China.
-We also received copyright registration certificates for 16 software programs developed by us and registered 7 patents in China as of December 31, 2022.
-As of the same date, 2 patent applications were under review in China.
-In addition, we registered 62 national and international top-level domain names, including yaduo.com, as of December 31, 2022.
+As of December 31, 2023, we registered 1,255 trademarks and logos with the China Trademark Office.
+The trademarks and logos currently used in our current hotels are under protection of these registered trademarks and logos.
+As of December 31, 2023, an additional 65 trademark applications were under review by the PRC authorities.
+As of the same date, we also registered 58 trademarks and filed one trademark application outside China.
+We also received copyright registration certificates for 16 software programs developed by us and registered 13 patents in China as of December 31, 2023.
+As of the same date, one patent application was under review in China.
+In addition, we registered 62 national and international top-level domain names, including yaduo.com, as of December 31, 2023.
 Our intellectual property is subject to risks of theft and other unauthorized use, and our ability to protect our intellectual property from unauthorized use is limited.
 In addition, we may be subject to claims that we have infringed the intellectual property rights of others.
 See "Item 3.
 Key Information-3.D.
-Risk Factors-Risks Related to Our Business and Industry-Any failure to protect our trademarks and other intellectual property rights could have a negative impact on our business."
+Risk Factors-Risks Related to Our Business and Industry- Any failure to protect our trademarks and other intellectual property rights could have a negative impact on our business."